DougPA/xLib6000/README.md

-# xLib6000 (Deprecated, please see the v2 Branch of this repo)
+# xLib6000 - deprecated, please see the v2 Branch

 ## Mac implementation of the FlexRadio (TM) series 6000 software defined radios API (FlexLib)